Fault Required for Defamation

 Under the Restatement (Second) of Torts, a defendant who publishes a false and defamatory communication about a private individual is liable to the individual only if the defendant acts with actual malice (applying the standard under New York Times v.
 Sullivan) or acts negligently in failing to ascertain whether a statement was false or defamatory.

 It's not always easy to prove defamation, whether it's libel or slander, or even whether the defendant is at fault for damaging speech.
 These cases tend to be quite complex, so your claim may benefit from some legal expertise.
-Get started today with a free evaluation of your claim from a local injury attorney.
+Get started today by finding a defamation attorney located near you.